Dear Boards of Directors and Chief Executive Officers:

 Updated Appraisal Flexibilities From Other Federal Agencies

-The U.S. Department of Housing and Urban Development (opens new window), U.S. Department of Veterans Affairs (opens new window), and United States Department of Agriculture (opens new window) have also updated their appraisal flexibilities for residential mortgages that they insure or guarantee.
+The U.S. Department of Housing and Urban Development (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , U.S. Department of Veterans Affairs (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , and United States Department of Agriculture (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) have also updated their appraisal flexibilities for residential mortgages that they insure or guarantee.
 These new measures closely align with the appraisal flexibilities offered by Fannie Mae and Freddie Mac, including desktop appraisals and exterior-only inspections for certain real estate transactions.
 Credit unions that originate residential mortgages insured or guaranteed by these federal agencies should review the updated guidance for further details.

 The NCUA is committed to providing maximum flexibility and relief during these challenging times while maintaining a safe and sound credit union system.
 The NCUA will continue to provide guidance as the economic impact of the COVID-19 pandemic evolves.
 If you have any questions about appraisals and evaluations, please contact your NCUA regional office or state supervisory authority.